Brandon Edwards has his sixth double-double with 16 points and 10 rebounds.

 From the end of the 2007 season throughout the 2008 season, Cross led the Mavericks to a school-record 17 consecutive home wins at Texas Hall.
+The 2011-12 Mavericks set a school record with a 16-game winning streak.
+That team also won its first 15 conference games.

 Cross was named the head coach of his alma mater on April 21, 2006 after serving as an assistant coach for the previous eight seasons.